elastic/integrations/packages/cloud_security_posture/docs/README.md

 1. Amazon EKS on AWS Outposts

-This Integration does not currently support the security posture assessment of of the managed kubernetes services below:
+This Integration does not currently support the security posture assessment of the managed kubernetes services below:

 1. Google GKE
 2. Azure AKS